apres/apres.github.com/doc/widgets.md

 });
 ```

-The `define()` function is provided to use by requirejs to define modules.
+The `define()` function is provided by requirejs to define modules.
+All
-All widgets are defined in modules so that's why we need it here.
-Our widget
+widgets are defined in modules so that's why we need it here.
+Our widget has
-has no dependencies on other modules yet, so we can simply pass `define()` a
+no dependencies on other modules yet, so we can simply pass `define()` a
 callback function where the module contents reside.
 The callback function will
 be called when the module is loaded, what it returns is the module object.
 That part comes next: